 Someone suffering an amputation related to a car accident will need extensive physical therapy to adjust to life with a prosthetic.
 Counseling may also be needed to deal with the mental health effects associated with this type of injury.

-Get the Help You Need to Move Forward
+Get the Help You Need From an Experienced Minnesota Car Crash Doctor

-Call 763-251-PAIN to receive a referral to a doctor who specializes in treating car accident injuries and a personal injury lawyer who can advocate for your right to a fair settlement so you can focus on moving forward with your life.
+Call 763-251-PAIN to receive a referral to a doctor who specializes in treating car accident injuries and can advocate for your right to the treatment you deserve.